section-engineering-education/engineering-education/articles/tuples-data-structure-python/index.md

 - [Further Reading](#further-reading)

 ### Tuples: Let's Code
 As we discussed, a Tuple is a collection of items that are immutable.
-Let us start by creating a tuple.
+Let's start by creating a tuple.

 #### Creating a Tuple
 A tuple can be created in multiple ways.
 The simplest way of creating a tuple is by setting a variable to a pair of empty parantheses.